any-docs/css/content/guides/flexible_box_layout/basic_concepts/index.md

 While flexbox is a one dimensional model, it is possible to make flex items wrap across multiple lines.
 If you do this, you should consider each line as a new flex container.
 Any space distribution will happen across each line, without reference to the previous or subsequent lines.

-To cause wrapping behavior add the property {{cssxref("flex-wrap")}} with a value of `wrap`.
+To cause wrapping behavior add the property `flex-wrap` with a value of `wrap`.
 Now, if your items are too large to all display in one line, they will wrap onto another line.
 The live sample below contains items that have been given a `width`.
 The total width of the items is too wide for the flex container.
 As `flex-wrap` is set to `wrap`, the items wrap across multiple lines.
 If you set it to `nowrap`, which is the initial value, they will shrink to fit the container.
 They shrink because they are using initial flexbox values, including `flex-shrink: 1`, that allows items to shrink.
 Using `nowrap` would cause an [overflow](/en-US/docs/Learn_web_development/Core/Styling_basics/Overflow) if the items were not able to shrink, or could not shrink small enough to fit.

 ```html live-sample___flex-wrap
 <div class="box">